 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).

-Twenty-eight percent (28%) think the country is heading in the right direction.
+Thirty-one percent (31%) of voters think the country is heading in the right direction.

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.